sanger-tol/treeval/docs/output.md

   - `*.bigBed`: Bionano insilico digest cut sites track in the bigBed format for each of the set digestion enzymes.

 </details>
+The INSILICO_DIGEST workflow is used to visualize the Bionano enzyme cutting sites for a genome FASTA file.
+It starts by identifying the recognition sequences of the labeling enzyme to create a CMAP file.
+This CMAP file is then converted into BED and BIGBED formats to provide visualizations of the Bionano enzyme cutting sites.
+This procedure generates data tracks based on three digestion enzymes: BSPQ1, BSSS1, and DLE1.

-This process runs for each of the digestion enzymes (bspq1, bsss1, DLE1).
+[MAKECMAP_FA2CMAPMULTICOLOR]This process runs for each of the digestion enzymes (bspq1, bsss1, DLE1).
 Using local module MAKECMAP_FA2CMAPMULTICOLOR to convert reference genome fasta into a colour-aware bionano .cmap format and emits files containing the index IDs and original genomic locations, which are passed into local module MAKECMAP_RENAMECMAPIDS to rename the .cmap IDs.
 This is used to create the .bed file (via MAKECMAP_CMAP2BED) and subsequently the .bigBed file (by [UCSC_BEDTOBIGBED](https://nf-co.re/modules/ucsc_bedtobigbed)) to be displayed as a JBrowse track.

 <!--TODO: UPDATE FILE-->